Documentary: Dynex Quantum Computing for solving Real-World Problems, At Scale.

 > Dynex Benchmarks

-Practical n.quantum computing with Dynex
+Practical quantum computing with Dynex

-Dynex's platform supports a variety of tools for creating and working with both n.quantum gate circuits and n.quantum annealing models.
+Dynex's technology supports a variety of tools for creating and working with both n.quantum gate circuits and n.quantum annealing models.
 Quantum programs are mapped onto a Dynex n.quantum circuit and then computed by the contributing workers.
-This ensures that both traditional quantum algorithms and quantum gate circuits can be computed without modifications on the Dynex platform using the Python-based Dynex SDK.
+This ensures that both traditional quantum algorithms and quantum gate circuits can be computed without modifications on the Dynex technology using the Python-based Dynex SDK.
 It also provides libraries compatible with Google TensorFlow, IBM Qiskit, PyTorch, Scikit-Learn, and others.
 All source codes are publicly available.

 Dynex: Native Support for Quantum Gate Circuits